stuttgart-things/docs/ansible.md

 ```
 </details>

  **For ssh connection**: To connect via ssh instead of username and password, change the line within the task "Write vars on inv file".
 Remove the hashtag (#) before ansible_connection and add a hashtag before ansible_user and ansible_pasword.

 After the first playbook is run, the inventory will look as follows:

 <details><summary><b>Inventory</b></summary>

 ```
 [all:vars]
 ansible_user=sthings
-ansibel_password=Atlan7is
+ansible_password=<password>
 #ansible_connection=ssh

 ```